 Green peas are a tasty and very nutritious vegetable that should be a part of almost everyone's diet.
 They're a great source of protein, vitamins, minerals, and soluble fiber.
 They are also very versatile.
 They can be cooked and prepared in many different ways and can add flavor and interest to multiple dishes.
 Another advantage of peas is that they are often inexpensive to buy.

 In addition to being a component of a meal, green peas can be used to make other foods, including soups, puddings, and porridge.
 They also make a great addition to items such as salads, stews, pies, pasta, and omelettes.

 Peas have been cultivated for at least ten thousand years and have become a very popular vegetable.
 They have also inspired people to create stories and poems, which often have an imaginative, humorous, or playful theme.
 It may be a fun experience to trap peas as they roll around on a plate, but people should seriously consider making the vegetable part of their diet.

 Like beans and other peas, green peas belong to the family Fabaceae, which used to be called the Leguminosae family.
 Beans and peas are said to be "legumes".
 In some parts of the world, they are known as pulses.
-Green peas are often referred to as vegetables, however, because of their green color.
+Green peas are often referred to as a vegetable, however, because of their green color.

 Types of Green Peas

 The scientific name of the green pea plant is Pisum sativum.
-Many closely related varieties of Pisum sativum exist.
-These have slightly different characteristics.
+Many closely related varieties of the species exist.
+They have slightly different characteristics.
 Somewhat confusingly, the different varieties often have different common names.

 Biologically, a pea pod is a fruit, and the peas inside are seeds.
-In some varieties of green pea the pods are edible and in others they aren't.
+In some varieties of green pea, the pods are edible, and in others they aren't.
 Inedible pods have a fibrous inner layer that edible pods lack.
 The pod of the garden pea has this fibrous layer.

 Some popular varieties of green pea are described below.